DOI-USGS/ISIS3/Managing-Custom-ISIS3-Dependencies-(WIP).md

 _Note: This page is describes dependency management for ISIS3 versions 3.6.0 and above._

-With the release of isis3.6.0, the ISIS3 dependencies are being managed by a package manager called [conda](https://conda.io/docs/).
+With the release of isis3.6.0, the ISIS3 dependencies are being managed with a package manager called [conda](https://conda.io/docs/).
 These packages are hosted on a publicly available servers at [anaconda.org](https://anaconda.org).

 ## Why do we use conda?